-2 Background: Commonly discussed distinctions among causation Recent philosophical work on causation has acknowledged various distinctions among causal relationships, including stability, specificity, and proportionality (Woodward 2010; Lombrozo et al. 2018).
-While this work appreciates different types of causal relationships, it does not advocate for different causal criteria-it does not claim that what makes these relationships "causal" differs from one to the other.
-In these projects, and the analysis in this paper, causes are understood with an interventionist framework.
-Within this framework, the relata of causal relationships are variables (X, Y, Z,...), which represent different properties (a gene, a light switch, and so on).
-These variables can take on different values (0, 1, 2, ...), which correspond to different states of these properties (such as absent 0, and present 1) (Woodward 2003).
-This background allows us to specify a minimal interventionist criterion (I), that all causal relationships are expected to meet:
+2 Background: Commonly discussed distinctions among types of causation Recent philosophical work on causation has acknowledged various distinctions among causal relationships, including stability, specificity, and proportionality (Woodward 2010; Blanchard et al. 2018).
+(Woodward 2010; Blanchard et al. 2018; Ross 2018).
+While this work appreciates different types of causal relationships, it does not advocate for different causal criteria or definitions of causation-it does not claim that what makes these relationships "causal" differs from one to the other.
+These projects rely on an interventionist account of causation and they reveal how this account can be used to capture causal diversity.
+On the interventionist account, the relata of causal relationships are variables (X, Y, Z,...), which represent different properties (a gene, a light switch, and so on).
+These variables can take on different values (0, 1, 2, ...), which correspond to different states of these properties (such as absent, and present) (Woodward 2003).
+This background allows us to specify a minimal interventionist criterion (I), that causal relationships are expected to meet: